SidNimbalkar/Synthetic-Data-Generation-and-benchmark/README.md

 ``This message shows that your installation appears to be working correctly.``

 Finally, in the Terminal window excecute `docker pull tensorflow/tensorflow:2.1.0-py3-jupyter`.

-### Install Anaconda

-Follow the instructions for your operating system.

-* For macOS, follow this [link](https://docs.anaconda.com/anaconda/install/mac-os/)
-* For Windows, follow this [link](https://docs.anaconda.com/anaconda/install/windows/)

 ### Install Sublime